Updated May 20, 2019

 The last year of competition for the Legnano Team.

-Legnano starts to suspend the two alpha, four numeric serial numbers (EX3632) stamped on the seat lug.
+Legnano suspends the two alpha, four numeric serial numbers (EX3632) stamped on the seat lug.

-The Roma Olimpiade drops the chrome plating from the head tube lugs, fork and stay ends.
+Legnano suspends the chrome plating on the head tube lugs, fork and stay ends on most Roma Olimpiade models.

 1968 – 1969

-The long-standing Legnano logo on the down tube in the shape of an elongated oval is changed to a parallelogram shape.
+The long-standing Legnano logo on the down tube in the shape of an elongated oval is changed to a parallelogram shape with the exception of some Roma production through to about 1973 – 1974.

-First year for the Olimpiade Record Specialissima, the new top road model for Legnano as the Roma Olimpiade designation is phased out.
+First year for the Olimpiade Record Specialissima, the new top road model for Legnano replacing the Roma Olimpiade.

 Last reported use of the Universal 61 centerpull brakes.

-Decals start to change from the waterslide type to self-adhesive labels.
+Decals start to change on some models from the waterslide type to self-adhesive labels.

-The unique seat lug and binder bolt design that was specific to a Legnano frame is ‘fully’ discontinued, with many models receiving a conventional seat lug with the binder bolt behind the seat post from 1971/72.
+The unique seat lug and binder bolt design that was specific to a Legnano frame is ‘fully’ discontinued.
+Lesser models (city and sportivo models) began receiving a conventional seat lug with the binder bolt behind the seat post starting about 1970.

-The parallelogram shaped logo on the down tube is changed to a new setting of spaced letters with no border or background shape.
+The parallelogram shaped logo on the down tube is changed to a new design of individual, san serif letters with no border or background shape.

-The declining Legnano S.p.A. is acquired by long-time rival Bianchi.
+The declining Legnano brand is acquired by long-time rival Bianchi.
 Bianchi relegates the brand to some lesser models and the Legnano brand is all but gone.

 The Bianchi and Legnano brands are purchased by the CycleEurope Group.